And by the way, how unkind is that to name a potential hurricane after an illegal immigrant?

 There are a lot of great ideas about what you can do here.

-Yes, Mr. Snerdley is true.
+Yes, Mr. Snirdley is true.

 See, this is humility, ladies and gentlemen, something the Democrats do not have.

-And I don't have to admit very often that people came up with things that I didn't, so it's easy for me to do.
+And I don't have to admit very often that people came up with things that I didn't.

-Nevertheless, Power of the People by Laura Ingram, uh even able to melt the cold hearts of liberals like Chris Matthews.
+Nevertheless, Power of the People by Laura Ingram, even able to melt the cold hearts of liberals like Chris Matthews.

 Back in just a second.

-One more thing about Laura Ingram's book, and a lot of you worried about uh you know your kids getting off track.
+And a lot of you worried about your kids getting off track.

 This is a great read for everybody.

-And is an interesting she makes an interesting point in this book that that uh uh and in the interviews that she's given about it that that the uh the moderates.
+And it's an interesting, she makes an interesting point in this book that in the interviews that she's given about it, that the moderates, they're people in our country who want nothing to do with politics.

 They just eschew it.

-You know, I have a phrase without struggle, there is no purpose.
+You know, I have a phrase, without struggle, there is no purpose.

 And they have to make up their minds about something.

-Her point is these people are a problem because they can't be reached, and there are there are a lot of them, and they're just wandering aimlessly out there, doing a lot of damage by not joining the right side.
+And they're just wandering aimlessly out there, doing a lot of damage by not joining the right side.

-They haven't joined the bad side, but they just haven't they haven't joined the right side, too eager to remain thought of as politically correct and open-minded and uh and and not uh closed-minded and so forth.
+They're too eager to remain thought of as politically correct and open-minded and not closed-minded and so forth.

-The new Kestrahi.
+The new castra.

 And they're basically wandering around, not helping anything.